 By Sandi Gohn

-With over 6,200 current service members, this small but mighty arm of the U.S Coast Guard has lived up to the Coast Guard’s motto of “Semper Paratus – Always Ready” countless times throughout its eight decades of service.
+With approximately 8,000 current service members, this small but mighty arm of the U.S Coast Guard has lived up to the Coast Guard’s motto of “Semper Paratus – Always Ready” countless times throughout its eight decades of service.

 Here are just a few of the facts you should know about the Coast Guard Reserve: